MadLadSquad/MadLadSquadSite/monthly-newsletter/2023/May.md

 We're working on getting 1.0.0.0 ready for the middle of July.

 ## Multilingual
-In the multilingual department, May, will be a really active month.
+In the multilingual department, May will be a really active month.
 Here is all we're working on:
 - [x] [UntitledIBusHandwriting](https://github.com/MadLadSquad/UntitledIBusHandwriting) 1.0.0.0 release - A handwriting input
    method for [IBus](https://en.wikipedia.org/wiki/Intelligent_Input_Bus)
 - [ ] Cooperation with the [i18n subproject](https://madladsquad.com/untitled-desktop/subprojects/i18n) on the custom i18n